 Try mixing up your diet and include brown rice, millet, barley, and oats with meals.

 9. Use more herbs and spices in your cooking

 10. Don’t look at your phone when eating

 This may seem odd, but focusing our minds on our food and chewing it properly actually helps our bodies with the digestion process, therefore helping our body absorb the nutrients properly.

 You can do this by taking your meal times away from distractions such as work, the tv and your phone.

 Pay attention to and enjoy the food on your plate, noticing the tastes and how the food makes you feel.
 I have to admit; I find this hard.
 Ideally, the fewer distractions you have when eating, the better.

-I hope you can see from this blog just how easy it is to make a few changes to your eating habits.
+I hope you can see from this article just how easy it is to Make Your Meals More Nutritious with just a few changes to your eating habits.
 When you feel better, you will make better choices.

 If you would like to know how I can help you feel lighter, with more energy and glowing from the inside out then get in touch.